After completing this part of the tutorial, you will be able to calculate individual privacy risks for continuous variables by utilizing k-anonymity.

 saveRDS(sdc_data, "../sdc_micro.rds")

 If the risk is not acceptable - as is the case here - we will start with the actual anonymization process.
-To that end, I will present you several techniques over the next few chapters.
+To that end, I will present you with several techniques over the next few chapters.